Swethabellan/Pastebin-Lite/README.md

-## PastePin Lite
+# PastePin Lite

-A small Pastebin-like application built with Next.js (App Router) and Prisma.
-Users can create text pastes, optionally configure a time-to-live (TTL) and/or max view count, and share a URL to view the paste.
+A minimal Pastebin-like application built with Next.js (App Router) and Prisma.
+Users can create text pastes, optionally configure a time-to-live (TTL) and/or maximum view count, and share a URL for others to view the paste.
+Pastes are automatically deleted when they expire or reach their view limit.

-### How to run locally
+## Project Description

+PastePin Lite is a full-stack web application that allows users to:
+- Create text pastes with optional expiration times (TTL in seconds)
+- Set maximum view limits for pastes
+- Share pastes via unique URLs
+- View pastes with real-time expiration and view count information

+The application features a clean, modern UI built with React, TypeScript, and Tailwind CSS, with comprehensive error handling for expired or deleted pastes.

+## Running the Project Locally

+### Prerequisites

+- Node.js (v18 or higher)
+- PostgreSQL database (running locally or remotely)
+- npm or yarn package manager

+### Setup Instructions

 1. **Install dependencies**